alchemical-lich/alchemical-lich.github.io/_pages/kickstarter-rpgs.md

 *What predicts getting funded, from the creator-history model (odds ratios).
 Bars to the right of 1 improve the odds — a strong prior success rate most of all — while prior failures (left of 1) drag them down.*

-This also quietly explains the rising success rate.
+This also explains the rising success rate.
 As the platform ages, a bigger and bigger share of launches come from people who've done it before and succeeded.
 The market didn't necessarily get easier; the *launchers* got more experienced.

 The project attributes still matter, just less.
 Holding other things equal: an actual RPG is more likely to fund than a board or card game; a "5E-compatible" or D&D/Pathfinder label helps further; US-based projects do a bit better.
 And there's the perennial Kickstarter finding — **modest goals fund more reliably.** Each tenfold increase in the goal cuts the odds of funding by roughly two-thirds.